tofighi/Sheridan_HandReader/README.md

-# Sheridan_Signs
+# Sheridan HandReader
-This dataset contains different hand posture signs including ASL
+Sheridan HandReader is a dataset which contains different hand posture signs including ASL.